3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/rails/react-on-rails.md

 end
 ```

-Let's see all of the routes we now have available by running `rails c`
+Let's see all of the routes we now have available by running `rails routes`

 **COMMIT**